sjbennett123/gloryforthefist/content/rules/_index.md

 ### Gaseous Form

 Creatures that are forced into gaseous form when they are killed drop their possessions.
 Creatures which voluntarily turn into gaseous form while still “alive” can bring their possessions with them.
 Creatures that turn gaseous will drop any other creatures being carried at that time.
-While they are in this form they are immune to all attacks except Ar cane Solidify.
+While they are in this form, they are immune to all attacks except Arcane Solidify.
 They may only move at a normal walking rate.
 They cannot speak or move objects.
 Creatures in Gaseous Form still appear as they normally do.
 Voluntarily Turning gaseous or solidifying is a three counted action.

 ### Harmed by <damage type or effect>